-For this new chemical assessment, EPA assessed worker exposure via dermal and inhalation routes.
-Releases to water, air, and landfill were estimated.
-Exposure to the general population was assessed via drinking water, groundwater via landfill leachate, and fish ingestion.
-Exposure to the general population was not assessed via inhalation because releases to air were expected to be negligible (below modeling thresholds).
+For this new chemical assessment, EPA assessed exposure to workers via the dermal and inhalation routes.
+Releases to air and landfill were estimated.
+Exposures to the general population were not assessed via drinking water and fish ingestion because releases to the surface water were not expected.
+Exposure to the general population via inhalation and groundwater ingestion impacted by landfill leaching were not assessed because releases to air and landfills are expected to be negligible (below modeling thresholds).
 Consumer exposures were not assessed because consumer uses were not identified as conditions of use.